Electoral system: Mixed systems

 In several countries, mixed systems are used to elect the legislature.
 These include parallel voting, mixed-member majoritarian, and mixed-member proportional representation.

-In non-compensatory, parallel voting systems, which are used in 20 countries, members of a legislature are elected by two different methods; part of the membership is elected by a plurality or majoritarian election system in single-member constituencies and the other part by proportional representation.
+In non-compensatory, parallel voting systems, which are used in 20 countries, members of a legislature are elected by two different methods; part of the membership is elected by a winner-take-all election system in single-member constituencies and the other part by proportional representation.
 The results of the constituency contests have no effect on the outcome of the proportional vote.

 In compensatory mixed-member systems levelling seats are allocated to balance nation-wide or regional disproportionality produced by the way seats are won in constituency contests.
 The mixed-member proportional systems, in use in eight countries, provide enough compensatory seats to ensure that many parties have a share of seats approximately proportional to their vote share.
 Most of the MMP countries use a PR system at the district level, thus lowering the number of levelling seats that are needed to produce proportional results.
 Of the MMP countries, only New Zealand and Lesotho use single-winner first-past-the-post voting in their districts.
 Scotland uses a regionalized MMP system where levelling seats are allocated in each region to balance the disproportionality produced in single-winner districts within the region.
 Variations of this include the Additional Member System, and Alternative Vote Plus, in which voters cast votes for both single-member constituencies and multi-member constituencies; the allocation of seats in the multi-member constituencies is adjusted to achieve an overall seat allocation proportional to parties' vote share by taking into account the number of seats won by parties in the single-member constituencies.